 - They have verification of variants.

-- The possibility of multi phase simulation.
+- The possibility of multi-phase simulation.

 Disadvantages of Surge Tank:

-- No simulation for wind behaviour.
+- The surge tank has no simulation for wind behavior.

-- No simulation for water hammer.
+- Also has no simulation for water hammer.

 - Time-consuming calculation and evaluation.